TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-04-14-3-symfony-and-laravel-patterns-that-make-code-easy-to-extends-without-modification.md

 ### How do You Make your Packages Easy to Extend?

-Let me know if you use any of these pattern.
+Let me know if you use any of these patterns.
 Or do you use something else?
-I'd love to hear that!
+I'd love to hear about that!